What Is a Purchase Agreement (PA)?

-A purchase agreement’s purpose is to provide protection, rights, responsibilities, and to set proper expectations for both parties in a real estate transaction.
+The purpose of a purchase agreement (also known as buy-and-sell agreement) is to provide protection, rights, responsibilities, and to set proper expectations for both parties in a real estate transaction.
 Only legally competent adults can sign a purchase agreement to make it valid.

 The purchase agreement can serve as the first offer a buyer presents to the seller.
 The buyer would fill out (or have their real estate agent fill out) the purchase agreement form, which generally states the following:

 - The property’s address